-On trend at present and almost ubiquitous in design and decor magazines, homemaker stores and lifestyle TV shows, is the classic, indoor plant, Monstera Deliciosa.
-It is not a rose, so I am off subject slightly, but it is a very interesting plant.
-As a culture we have not heard much about Monstera for the past decades.
-It was popular in the 1970’s and now is high on trend again as are many interior design aspects from that era are.
+On-trend at present and almost ubiquitous in design and decor magazines, homemaker stores and lifestyle TV shows, is the classic, indoor plant, Monstera Deliciosa.
+It is not a rose, so I am off subject slightly, but it is a fascinating plant.
+As a culture, we have not heard much about Monstera for the past decades.
+It was popular in the 1970s and now is high on trend again as are many interior design aspects from that era are.
 Popular for indoor gardens, patio’s, terraces and stylish, contemporary, apartments.
 The unique, Swiss cheese plant pops up everywhere in design circles and surface design on textiles, cushions, cards, wrapping paper, wallpaper and fashion items.

 Monstera deliciosa is loved as an indoor plant or as a tropical, garden plant.
 I came across this beauty whilst away on a wine weekend in Rutherglen NSW.
 It was spectacular with masses of huge leaves, flowers as well as fruit.
 Monstera is from the latin word that means “monstrous” or “abnormal”.
 So named for the huge leaves with unique holes and the also the large nature of the plants.

 The plants spreads and grows quite tall and has a magnificent, white, exotic flower but is also considered hazardous in warm tropical climates.
 If they are able to grow wild in the bushland they will attach themselves to existing trees becoming a dense and impenetrable canopy, so are considered a noxious weed in parts of Australia.
 It is called an epiphyte, meaning it gets nutrients from the air not the soil and grows attached onto other plants.